Liu-Hy/GenoTex/datasheet.md

 Yes, GenoTEX is publicly available for research purposes.

-**How will the dataset will be distributed?**
+**How will the dataset will be distributed?
+Does the dataset have a digital object identifier (DOI)?**

-GenoTEX is distributed through GitHub (https://github.com/Liu-Hy/GenoTEX) for the code and documentation, with the data part accessible through Google Drive and Baidu Cloud Disk links provided in the repository.
+GenoTEX is distributed in two main ways:

+1.  **GitHub Repository + Cloud Storage**: The [GitHub repository](https://github.com/Liu-Hy/GenoTEX) hosts the code and documentation, with data accessible via cloud storage links (Google Drive/Baidu Cloud Disk).
+This is good for accessing the latest code updates.
+2.  **Complete Bundled Datasets**: Available on [Kaggle](https://www.kaggle.com/datasets/haoyangliu14/genotex-llm-agent-benchmark-for-genomic-analysis) and [Hugging Face Hub](https://huggingface.co/datasets/Liu-Hy/GenoTEX), containing both code and data for convenience.

+The dataset's DOI is: [https://doi.org/10.34740/kaggle/dsv/11309048](https://doi.org/10.34740/kaggle/dsv/11309048)

 **When will the dataset be distributed?**